hooksw/konify/README.md

 }
 ```

-In the code above, when one of stateA,stateB,stateC changes, `Switch`will check the state in order of declaration, the first callback that state value is `true` when will execute.
+In the code above, when one of stateA, stateB, stateC changes, `Switch`will check the state in order of declaration, the first callback that state value is `true` when will execute.

 #### For